 Thanksgiving is a holiday that means many things to many people—family time, delicious food, or even a shopping bonanza the day after.
 Whether you intend to stay at home and make a full-course meal or head out to a restaurant, there are many ways you can enjoy Thanksgiving in Seattle and Tacoma.
-Here are just a few.

 Christmas lights displays take place at Woodland Park Zoo, Bellevue Botanical Garden, Point Defiance Zoo and Aquarium, and a few other places in the region.
 Most Christmas lights displays in the region open the day after Thanksgiving.

 If you've got some twinkle in your toes, donning a pair of ice skates and twirling (or at least cautiously gliding) across the ice is festive and fun for all ages.
 Most area ice skating rinks open the day after Thanksgiving.

 Don’t want to deal with the hassle of making Thanksgiving dinner?
 Or worse, the clean up?
 Many restaurants serve Thanksgiving dinner in Seattle and Tacoma, and are prepared to do the work for you.
 You can often go an upscale route as well, making Thanksgiving not just a day of food, but a day of fine food.
 Expect twists on the traditional items, such as herbed stuffing or mashed potatoes with tasty and artistic additions.